SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Experiments

-\paragraph{Visual Genome.} For the Visual Genome dataset, we follow the data split from \cite{xu2017scene}, which is adopted by most scene graph generation methods.
+We follow the data split from \cite{xu2017scene}, which is adopted by most scene graph generation methods.
 There are $108k$ images in the dataset with 150 entity categories and 50 predicate categories.
 In the task of scene graph generation, $70\%$ of the images are used for training while the remaining $30\%$ are used for evaluation.